-- out = pObj.processChunk(in), the core processing method.
+- out = p0bj.processChunk(in), the core processing method.
 Returns an output out given the input in.
 It will, if necessary, use the internal states of the processor (derived from previous chunk(s) of input) to calculate the output.
 These internal states should be accordingly updated in this method after the processing was performed.
 Next sub-section provides more details regarding these internal states. - pObj.reset, that clears the internal states of the processor.
-To be used e.g., in an offline scenario in between two different input signals. - pObj.hasParameters(parStruct), which should return true if and only if the processor has the parameter values described in the structure parStruct.
-This structure is of the same form as the structure used for requests and can be generated using the script genParStruct.
+To be used e.g., in an offline scenario in between two different input signals.

-Two methods are then identical across all processors and are therefore implemented in the parent Processor class:
+Some methods are then identical across all processors and are therefore implemented in the parent Processor class:

-- value = pObj.getDependentParameter(parName) recursively recovers the value of a specific parameter used by pObj or by one of its dependencies - parStruct = pObj.getCurrentParameters returns a structure of the parameter values currently used by the processor.
+- getDependentParameter and getDependentProperty recursively recovers the value of a specific parameter (or property) used by pObj or by one of its dependencies - hasParameters checks that the processor uses a specific set of parameter values - getCurrentParameters returns a structure of the parameter values currently used by the processor.